webplatform/docs-wpd/Infrastructure/procedures/Managing_MySQL_replication/index.md

+{{:WPD:Infrastructure/architecture}}
 = Managing MySQL Replication over SSL =

 == Summary ==
-How to manage communication and replication between MySQL servers across data centers.
+How to manage communication and replication between MySQL servers across data-centers.

 === Conventions ===
 This document will follow those facts as a convention.